bake-bake-bake/bakeware/README.md

 Generally, it is expected that you integrate assembly as a Mix release step (see `Bakeware.assemble/1`)

-However, this task provides the ability to manually assemble the bakeware executable binary either for the current project, or for other specified release directories.
+However, this task provides the ability to manually assemble the Bakeware executable binary either for the current project, or for other specified release directories.

 Supported options: